schorschie/schorschie.github.io/index.md

 Collaborated with an agile Bosch wide team comprising of people from different business units, including but not limited to power tools, electric drives, power systems, brake systems, corporate research, and automotive steering.
-Demonstrated a clustering algorithm to estimate a valid range of a simulation model.

-* Coordinated with corporate research management in a TOP Project (top business value, priority, and secret) reporting directly to the top management for every two months.
+* During the project I had to coordinate efforts with Bosch corporate research management reporting directly to the top management for every two months.
-* Acquired inclusive insights of agile methodologies as well as received scrum master certificate and gained knowledge as a scrum master proxy.
+* During that time I acquired inclusive insights of agile methodologies as well as received scrum master certificate and gained knowledge as a scrum master proxy.
 * Established a toolbox for a simulation and model quality framework currently serving within the Bosch inner source hub.